- Solar advice hub

 Are solar panels worth it?

-Solar panels can cut your electricity bills by up to 103%*, reduce your carbon footprint by 1.1 tonnes per year, and soften the blow of rising energy prices.
+Solar panels can cut your electricity bills by 103% on average, reduce your carbon footprint by 1.1 tonnes per year, and soften the blow of rising energy prices.

 There are many factors that’ll affect how profitable a solar panel system will be for your household, including your location, the system’s capacity, and the price of grid electricity – but with energy prices on the rise, most households will benefit.

-A solar installation will also typically increase the value of your home by 3% – and with Sunsave Plus, you don’t even need to pay an upfront cost.
+A solar installation can also increase the value of your home by 3% – and with Sunsave Plus, you don’t even need to pay an upfront cost.

 Related articles